-We’re too small to worry about it… right?
+“Website security?
+Oh we’re too small to worry about that… right?”

 Even if you think that there’s nothing valuable on your website or that you’re too small to be targeted, it doesn’t make you an exception.
 Hackers often use automated tools to find vulnerable sites and don’t discriminate when it comes to their targets.

 Your website undoubtedly provides some means of communication with its visitors even if it is simply a contact form or search facility.
 In every place that interaction is possible you have potential web security issues.

 In almost every case, the goal of an attacker is to steal and exploit sensitive data, such as customer credit-card information or a person’s credentials, which would be used to misuse the individual’s identity online.

 DDoS (Distributed Denial of Service) – Sends lots of traffic or requests that overwhelm the system and take it offline and could also affect other websites on the same server.

 Inside attacks – When someone, usually from within the organization, purposely misuses their credentials to gain access to confidential company information.
 Former employees, in particular, so your business should have a protocol in place to revoke all access to company data immediately upon an employee’s termination.

 Malware – Designed to infect and harm a system.
 It’s a general term covering anything from viruses to advertising software (adware).
 It can force the user into a network of other hacked devices controlled remotely by the hacker.
 These networks are often used for DDoS attacks.